Gold Eyelid Weight for Facial Paralysis Surgery & Functional Restoration

 If the individual is uncertain about the benefit of the eye lid weight then external weights are available to “test-drive” for a several week period.

-The surgery is performed under general anesthesia.
-Through a limited incision in the crease of the upper eye lid the pre-selected gold weight is implanted beneath the skin and secured into position above the eyelashes.
+The eyelid surgery is performed under general anesthesia.
+Through a limited incision in the crease of the upper eye lid, the pre-selected gold weight is implanted beneath the skin and secured into position above the eyelashes.

 Gold weight implantation is typically a rapid procedure and is usually performed on an outpatient basis.
 Eye closure is present immediately and continues to improve over a several week period.